What is Early Intervention?

 Why a Primary Service Provider Model and natural environment?
 How can this help my child progress?

 The PSP model is beneficial for families in a number of ways.
 The child and caregivers establish a relationship with the primary service provider.
-Having the team available for consultation allows families to gain information from professionals in a variety of educational disciplines, but with the convenience of making appointments with one provider.
+Having the team available for consultation allows families to gain information from professionals in a variety of educational disciplines with the convenience of making appointments with one provider.
 It’s the family and other constant caregivers that influence the child.
 The goal of early intervention is to maximize the influence of the PSP on the family and caregivers.
-All of the intervention for a child occurs between visits.
+All intervention for a child occurs between visits.
 The home visits should be where the family gets information, strategies, and encouragement so they can make the most of the learning opportunities that occur in the course of the child’s normal family life.

 What if my child’s needs change?

 As your child makes gains, the PSP will be monitoring all developmental areas.
 If you and the team determine a new concern has arisen, and a different professional on the team is better equipped to become the PSP, then that will occur.
 The most important person on your child’s team is you.
 Your input will always be respected and appreciated.
-Most of all, you will hopefully find that the relationship you build with your primary service provider will be one of trust and confidence.
+Most of all, you will find that the relationship you build with your primary service provider will be one of trust and confidence.